lake-wg/authz/draft-selander-ace-ake-authz.md

 * context = h''
 * length is length of nonce of the EDHOC AEAD algorithm

 ### Voucher {#voucher}

 The voucher is an assertion by the authorization server to the device that the authorization server has performed the relevant verifications and that the device is authorized to continue the protocol with the authenticator.
-The Voucher is essentially of a message authentication code which binds the identity of the authenticator to message_1 of EDHOC, integrity protected with the shared secret context between U and W.
+The Voucher is essentially a message authentication code which binds the identity of the authenticator to message_1 of EDHOC, integrity protected with the shared secret context between U and W.

 The calculation of Voucher = Expand(PRK, info, length) uses the following input to the info struct ({{reuse}}):